lunes, 12 de noviembre de 2001

 Vicente Romero Redondo)

-but behind his eyes I found your gaze
+behind her eyes I found your gaze,

-suffocating the air with its strange heat.
+suffocating my breath with its strange heat.

-I looked at you again and your hand went up
+I looked again, and your hand rose

-and your tongue, your lips, gently wet.
+your tongue, your lips, softly moistened.

-at the table in that restaurant
+upon the table of that restaurant;

-and you left in my fears a disturbing doubt.
+leaving in my fears a disturbing doubt.

 you invited me to spend a lascivious night

-on the date I visited your nest.
+on the date I should visit your nest.

-I came to your door that January night
+I came to your door that January night,

-and you opened it smiling in your pink dressing gown,
+you opened smiling in your pink robe;

-I tangled your hair in my furious fingers
+entwined your hair in my furious fingers,

 burying a stake in your glassy belly.

-remembering those eyes that my life changed.
+remembering those eyes that changed my life.

-On the carpet your bleeding body lay
+Upon the carpet your bleeding body lay

 jueves, 23 de agosto de 2001

-La Rama Rota - Broken Branch
+La Rama Rota - The Broken Branch

 (El antiguo puente de madera construido en 1884 fue reemplazado por uno de hormigón de dos carriles - The old wooden bridge built in 1884 was replaced by a two-lane concrete one, Guayaquil 1936)